zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/_index.md

 If a Free App has never seen any activity since it was created, it is kept on the [Team Server](/developerportal/general/team-server/) for a maximum of one year.
 After this, the app, its repository, and any cloud resources will be permanently deleted.

+The system uses the following criteria when determining if an app is unused:

+* Free App (i.e. unlicensed)
+* Deployed to the Public Mendix Cloud
+* Unpinned
+* A project team with only 1 team member
+* The app was created more than a year ago
+* No commits since the app was created

 You can prevent this clean up by performing one of the following actions:

 * Make changes and commit them to the Team Server